 Provides access to Help files and options that are specific to the current open screen.
-Over this icon in the Home screen and in every dialog for measurements, a blinking notification displays if you received a file o a message b.
+Over this icon in the Home screen and in every dialog for measurements, a blinking notification displays if you received a file message .
 The file is available in the 3DMC Inbox folder and the message in Chats.